Principles of Modern Biology/Designing Drugs

 Learning Outcomes

-Students will learn how to apply concepts and laboratory skills that are currently used in biological research to solve problems in health and disease and drug discovery and development. (competency developed: critical thinking, assessed through homework problems, midterm and final assessments, lab report)
+Students will learn how to apply concepts and research skills that are currently used in biological research to solve problems in health and disease and drug discovery and development.
+(Olin Learning Outcomes (OLOs) developed: Think Critically and Develop and Apply Knowledge, Skills, Approaches and Methods –assessed through homework problems, midterm and final exams, lab report)

 Students will develop technical writing and oral communication skills and demonstrate an ability to utilize scientific resources (literature, databases) to research and present a topic of interest.
-Students will present their laboratory-based research and literature/media-based research in a variety of written and oral formats. (competency developed: communication, assessed through class discussion, homework problems, lab notebook, lab report, poster, media discussion, global health discussion)
+Students will present their laboratory-based research and literature/media-based research in written and oral formats.
+(OLO developed: Communicate effectively, assessed through class discussion, homework problems, lab notebook or website, lab report, media presentation/discussion, final presentation/discussion)

-Students will gain experience with the basics of designing, conducting and evaluating laboratory experiments. (competencies developed: design and critical thinking, assessed through lab report, lab notebook, certain exam questions)
+Students will gain experience with the basics of designing, conducting and evaluating laboratory experiments.
+(OLOs developed: Develop and Apply Knowledge, Skills, Approaches and Methods and Think Critically, assessed through lab report, midterm/final assessments and lab activities)

-Students will demonstrate an understanding of the larger societal context in which biological concepts, tools and research play a role in everyday life and medicine, and how societal context shapes the advancement of research in biology and medicine. (competency developed: context, assessed through oral presentations, certain exam questions)
+Students will demonstrate an understanding of the larger societal context in which biological concepts, tools and research play a role in everyday life and medicine, and how societal context shapes the advancement of research in biology and medicine.
+(OLOs developed: Develop and Apply Knowledge, Skills, Approaches and Methods and Prioritize Doing Good in the World -assessed through oral presentations, midterm and final assessments.)

 Course Resources